 Choosing a name for your PLLC might seem like the easiest part, but every state has unique requirements.
 In most states, the name of your PLLC must be different from the name of other business entities in the state.
 In addition, the name of your business must end with “Professional limited liability company,” “P.L.L.C.,” or “PLLC.”
 Your secretary of state can provide more details on name requirements, including how to reserve a business name.

 2. Designate a Registered Agent for Your PLLC

 In every state, business entities must designate a registered agent or statutory agent.
 The registered agent is a person or company who accepts service of process and official documents for your business.
 Professional businesses often receive official notices from state licensing boards and get sued more often, so it’s especially important to designate a registered agent.
-IncFile is an online legal services company that provides registered agent services.
+If you’re unsure who to appoint as your registered agent, IncFile is an online legal services company that provides registered agent services.